Niue Luxury Itinerary: 14 Days

 Niue Luxury Itinerary: 14 Days(c) niuepocketguide.com

-After a day of relaxing and enjoying some “me time”, treat yourself to one of the Thursday night umu nights on the island.
+After a day of relaxing and enjoying some “me time”, treat yourself to one of the Friday night umu nights on the island.

 Niue Luxury Itinerary: 14 Days(c) niuepocketguide.com

-Day 9 – Wake up to an Exciting Fishing Charter
+Day 9 – Wake Up to an Exciting Fishing Charter

 Nothing beats waking up early to catch the sunrise from a fishing charter and, hopefully, catch something else.
 Niue has a wide range of professional operators running safe and reliable charters with passionate experienced guides.